A strong foundation in reading and writing underpins our children’s future success.

-Children learn and internalise a new story using a story map to help guide them.
+Children learn and internalise a new story or model text using a text map to guide them.
 They imitate new language patterns, and learn the structure.

-Children also develop their reading enjoyment, stamina and skills through daily guided reading and read-aloud sessions.
+Children also develop their reading enjoyment, stamina and skills through daily whole-class reading and read-aloud sessions.

 Home support is key to reading success and we ask that you read with your child every day.
 Reading aloud should be the first thing you start and the last thing you give up with your children!

 Aside from being a fantastic shared experience, it teaches the essential skills of prediction, inference and deduction.
 It is THE BEST way to develop your child’s language and love of learning.
 Do it every day, and don’t stop when your child is able to read.